 Finding a minimal running shoe is getting harder and harder, especially in youth sizes.
 A shoe like the Nike Free is a good flexible and lightweight shoe that should serve most youth runners well and comes in a variety of options and colors.
 My personal favorite is the New Balance Minimus, which was reintroduced in 2017.
 This is an ideal shoe for Coyotes practice as it's flexible, has a 4mm offset and has a Vibram sole to handle running on the grass and off roads.

 One thing to look for is lightweight shoes and shoes with a low heel to toe drop and a low heel height.
 This will allow the foot to work in a more natural position.

 The next decision is racing shoes or spikes.
 This will be a personal preference and a lot of that will depend on how competitive your child is and how serious you/they are taking running.
 At the youth level, most races aren't even conducive to wearing spikes as the kids will often have to run over concrete trails for a long period of time.

 Most kids at the meets will not have separate shoes for training and racing.
-If you do elect for a pair of racing flats, a shoe such as the Nike Zoom Rival (Waffle) has been around for decades and is a good all round choice.
-Or you can always pick up a pair of XC spikes, remove the spikes when they are not needed and add them for races that are entirely on grass.
+If you do elect for a pair of racing flats, a shoe such as the Nike Zoom Rival (Waffle) has been around for decades and is a good all-around choice.
+Or you can always pick up a pair of XC spikes, remove the spikes when they are not needed and add them to races that are entirely on grass.